hwdtech/react-signalr/README.md

 When `Provider` component is mounted it attempts to open a connection the `createHubConnection` factory return.
 When `Provider` component is unmounted it attempt to close the connection it opened previously.

-Since the `Consumer` takes only children function as property you can create your own component that will handle connection side effects ([see example story](https://hwdtech.github.io/react-signalr/?selectedKind=createConnectionContext&selectedStory=Stream%20subscription%20w%2F%20side%20effects))

 ### SignalR streams

 This library uses the same approach to dispose subscription as for closing hub connections.

-#### Simplified usage example

 ```js
 const { Provider, Consumer, createStreamSubscriber } = createConnectionContext(createHubConnection);